frank-SLR/tinyORA/Doc/Manual.md

 See: [GENERIC_COL](#generic_col) [WHERE_COMPARE](#where_compare)

 ## WHERE_CLAUSE
+List of tests between columns, constants and results of functions used to define eligible data for query result.

 ```
 [[ ( ]] { <WHERE_CMP> | <WHERE_BETWEEN> | <WHERE_IN> } [ { and | or } <WHERE_CLAUSE> ] [[ ) ]]